remix-run/remix/docs/api/remix.md

 #### `transition.location`

 This tells you what the next location is going to be.
-Its most useful when matching against the next URL for custom links and hooks.
+It's most useful when matching against the next URL for custom links and hooks.

-For example, this `Link` knows when it's page is loading and it's about to become active:
+For example, this `Link` knows when its page is loading and about to become active:

 ```tsx [7-9]
 import { useResolvedPath } from "react-router-dom";